Naf256/psychology/child psychology-2103/theories of child development/erikson-personality-development.md

 During adulthood, we continue to build our lives, focusing on our career and family.
-Those who are successful during this phase will feel that they are contributing to the world by being active in their home and community.2﻿ Those who fail to attain this skill will feel unproductive and uninvolved in the world.
+Those who are successful during this phase will feel that they are contributing to the world by being active in their home and community.
+Those who fail to attain this skill will feel unproductive and uninvolved in the world.